Activities and Organizations

 Activities sponsored by the Center and its corporate partners offer you meaningful retail-related experience, teach you about the industry and retail careers, and build excitement about retailing.

-The Kelley Retail Association
+The Kelley Retail Ambassadors

 The Kelley Bstore, sponsored by the Center and aligned with the KRA, is a student-run retail store offering a variety of Kelley-branded apparel that gives students an opportunity to apply their Kelley education in operating a real business.